Jil/graylog-adfs/README.md

 # graylog-adfs
-ADFS Content Pack for Graylog
+ADFS Content Pack for Graylog.
+Based on ADFS 3.0 (Windows 2012 R2)

 ## Contains ##
 * an input for ADFS event logs